Adroiti/docs-for-code-review-tools/RuboCop/Rails-SaveBang.md

-Pattern: Unused `save!`
+Pattern: Missing use of exception raising method

 Issue: -

 ## Description

-This cop identifies possible cases where Active Record `save!` or related should be used instead of `save` because the model might have failed to save and an exception is better than unhandled failure.
+This rule identifies possible cases where Active Record `save!` or related should be used instead of `save` because the model might have failed to save and an exception is better than unhandled failure.